-Equifax hack: Canadians and Brits left in dark about their data
+Equifax hack: Canadians and British victims left in dark about their data

 Related: Equifax turned its hack into a public relations catastrophe

+The FBI is investigating the hack, and U.S. Treasury Secretary Steven Mnuchin said Tuesday he had spoken several times to President Trump's homeland security adviser about it.

+Officials outside the U.S. have said very little so far.
 Data protection authorities in Canada and the U.K. have expressed concern but so far have offered little help to potential victims.

 The Office of the Privacy Commissioner of Canada said it only became aware of the problem from media reports.